A detailed look at the regulation of Australian-hosted prohibited content, and why ACMA probably won’t fine you $11,000 per day for hosting it.

 give the hosting service provider a written notice (a final take-down notice) directing the provider to take such steps as are necessary to ensure that a type A remedial situation exists in relation to the content; and

-• (ii) the effect of the classification is that the content is prohibited content because it has been classified R 18+ or MA 15+ by the Classification Board;
+- (ii) the effect of the classification is that the content is prohibited content because it has been classified RC or X 18+ by the Classification Board;

 give the hosting service provider a written notice (a final take-down notice) directing the provider to take such steps as are necessary to ensure that a type B remedial situation exists in relation to the content; and

-• (i) the content consists of an eligible electronic publication; and
+- (i) the content does not consist of an eligible electronic publication; and

-• (ii) the effect of the classification is that the content is prohibited content because it has been classified RC, category 2 restricted or category 1 restricted by the Classification Board;
+- (ii) the effect of the classification is that the content is prohibited content because it has been classified R 18+ or MA 15+ by the Classification Board;

 give the hosting service provider a written notice (a final take-down notice) directing the provider to take such steps as are necessary to ensure that a type A remedial situation exists in relation to the content.